Located: 3936 Old Beverly Road, Cambridge

 Note: if a dog needs to be separated due to behavior we do have sections to do so.

-We have large fenced area for your dog to comfortably sleep.
-We do have to separate each dog at night and feeding.
-Please feel free to bring a bed or blanket.
+We have large "kennels" for your dog to comfortably sleep in with enough room to walk around.
+We do have to separate each dog at night and feeding for safety purposes.
+Please feel free to bring a bed or blanket (the floors in the facility are heated).

 Your dog is only kept in the sleeping area from 9pm till 7am.
 All boarding dogs join the daycare during the day, that is apart of the boarding pricing.
-No dog is kenneled during the day.
+No dog is kenneled during the day unless for behavioral situations.

 • Privacy Policy